Vic Grimes: World Wrestling Federation (1998–1999)

 J.R.
 Benson sent Jim Cornette a tape of Grimes and O'Grady's feud in APW and scheduled them for a dark match before a taping of WWF Shotgun Saturday Night on January 20, 1998.
 WWF officials signed both men to contracts.
 Grimes was moved to the Memphis developmental territories before being brought up to television under the ring name Key.
 He made his televised WWF debut on the July 26, 1999 episode of Raw.
 As Key, Grimes portrayed a drug dealer character along with Droz and Prince Albert and feuded with The Godfather.
-The Godfather suffered an injury just as the feud between the two was developing, leading to Grimes being taken off TV.
+The Godfather suffered an injury just as the feud between the two was developing, which along with issues Al Snow had with Grimes, lead to Grimes being taken off TV.

 Extreme Championship Wrestling (1999–2000)

-The WWF encouraged Grimes to work for the Extreme Championship Wrestling (ECW) promotion to further develop his skills.
+After Al Snow, who Grimes had had a match with, said he was bad to work with, the WWF encouraged Grimes to work for the Extreme Championship Wrestling (ECW) promotion to further develop his skills.
 There, Grimes joined Tony DeVito and Spanish Angel, replacing P. N. News, in Da Baldies.
 The highlights of his ECW tenure were a fast-paced match against Kid Kash, an ECW World Heavyweight Title shot against Mike Awesome, and a Danbury Street Fight with Tommy Dreamer.

 During Living Dangerously in March 2000, a breakdown in communication between New Jack and Grimes led to both men tumbling off a 20-foot high scaffolding rig onto concrete.
 New Jack suffered brain damage and was permanently blinded in his right eye, which kept him out of wrestling for several months.
 Grimes departed ECW not long after this incident.